 I just graduated from the University of Utah, where I majored in Middle East studies with an emphasis in Arabic.
 I fell in love with tutoring at a young age when I started helping my friends out with their homework in high school.
 My teaching philosophy is very simple, everyone can be a great student, sometimes they just need to be taught a little differently.
 As a tutor, my job is to make my students understand.
 If a student is struggling with something a new point of view or a different explanation may change their understanding.
 Right now, I am working as a teaching fellow at a local high school in Denver.
 I teach primarily Algebra I and II, but I get in a lot of practice with some more elementary math and lots of geometry (my favorite math!).
 In the next year, I would like to have my teaching license.
 I am quick to joke and make even the shyest, least interested student giggle.
 In the end, if you are looking for a tutor who really invests himself into his students achievement, look no further, your student's success is my greatest reward.
 When not tutoring you can find me in my kitchen.
 I am the son of a chef and it was in the kitchen where I first learned math.

-University of Utah - BA, Middle East studies
+Undergraduate Degree: University of Utah - Bachelor in Arts, Middle East studies